microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/DataverseLink/FabricWorkshop/readme.md

       ![](./media/image11.png)
     b.
 Another option is to click **Azure Synapse Link**, choose **Microsoft OneLake** and then click on the **View in Microsoft Fabric** button as shown below.
       ![](./media/image12.png)

+      Note that it may take some time for all the tables to be loaded and refelcted correctly.

 2. Dataverse linked to Fabric Lakehouse will open in a new browser tab.
 To learn more, follow the Microsoft Fabric documentation at [What is a lakehouse? - Microsoft Fabric](https://learn.microsoft.com/en-us/fabric/data-engineering/lakehouse-overview).
 The screenshot below highlights the following elements: